milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 Whether save successfully:

-- If succeeded, flowgraph updates all segments' positions to the replica
+- If succeeded, flowgraph updates all segments' positions to the replica.
 - If not
   - For a grpc failure(this failure will appear after many times retry internally), crush itself.
   - For a normal failure, retry save 10 times, if still fails, crush itself.